How to Declutter Your Home

 Follow this step-by-step guide to make your home more manageable and organized.

 When decluttering you should start simple and reward yourself for the effort.(Getty Images)

 Unless you're a minimalist, chances are your home is more cluttered than you would like.
 Disorganization at home is a common problem and can range from a little messiness to a chronic hoarding disorder.
 And regardless of how untidy and disheveled your space is, decluttering can be a challenge.
-We've broken down the reasons a decluttered home can help you thrive, plus the best tips for getting rid of clutter.
+We've broken down the best tips for getting rid of clutter, plus reasons a decluttered home can help you thrive.

 How to Declutter Your Home

 Here are seven steps for decluttering your home:

 It's too easy to put off decluttering when you don't dedicate time to the activity.
 Make an appointment on your calendar, the same way you do for a business meeting or doctor's visit, recommends Rachel Rosenthal, founder of organizing firm Rachel and Company, based in the District of Columbia.

 Even if you have a ton of work to do, don't try to do too much at once.
 Know your limits when it comes to how long you can be productive, and avoid overworking "so it doesn't seem like this task that is overwhelming and insurmountable," Rosenthal says.